The Video Game: First three rounds

-Res-Off
+Round 4: The Res-Off

-After three mini-games were played, the three contestants played the Res-Off round.
+After three mini-games were played, the three contestants who survived the first three rounds played the Res-Off round.
 This game was played on the same 5X5 grid as The Maze.
 This time, ten of the spaces had lights that turned red, and the other fifteen turned white.

 To start, nine boxes were placed on a board, each with a number between 1–9.
 Each contestant picked a box.
 The one who picked the lowest number would go first, the middle second, and the highest last.
 As shown below, it was advantageous to go last; in fact, Kriesa often told the contestants to hope they do get the last turn in each round.

 To begin, model Karen stood in the middle of the grid.
 The contestant told Karen to move one or two spaces in any direction (a diagonal move would require calling two spaces, as the contestant could not directly make a diagonal move.)
 If the space Karen landed turned white, that contestant was safe, and the next contestant took their turn.
 But if it turned red, that contestant was "de-resed" (computer graphics would make it look like they were disappearing) and out of the game.
 This game continued until one contestant was left standing; that contestant advanced to the Grand Prize Round.

-NOTE: After the Res-Off round was played, Kriesa often challenged Greg Winfield to make one move just for fun.
+After the Res-Off round was played, Kriesa often challenged Greg Winfield to make one move just for fun.
 However, even if he made a bad move and was "de-resed," he would still return to host the Grand Prize Round.

-Grand prize round
+Grand Prize Round

 The contestant had 30 seconds to play an arcade game; this game was picked by the contestant from a list of eight games before the show.
 To see what score the contestant had to beat, he or she would stop a randomizer flashing 10 separate scores, each one taken from another person who had played the game for 30 seconds.

 Beating this score won the contestant his or her very own arcade machine and a home robot.

 Contestants received prizes from the host, Greg Winfield, and "young celebrities".
 The 11-year-old Brad Krapff from Newbury Park, California, was the champion of the show's first episode and was awarded items costing $3,500.
 He received a T-shirt, a stereo, $225 worth of game cartridges, a robot, a telescope, and the video game Vulgus.